stormid/components/packages/textarea/README.md

 ```

 ## API

-Each instance returned from init exposes the interface
+Textarea.init returns an array of instances.
+Each instance exposes the interface
 ```
 {
     node, DOMElement, the text area